-The “how it would be” is where I run into problems.
-I may be too specific about exactly what I want, and too dismissive about what I don’t want.
-A former girlfriend of mine who became a friend later says that it’s weird how I’m only into giving oral but just not into it when she tries to reciprocate, or anyone suggests another “activity.”
+When it comes to sex, I may be too specific about exactly what I want, and too dismissive about what I don’t want.
+A former boyfriend of mine who became a friend later says that it’s weird how I’m only into giving oral and just not into it when he tries to reciprocate, or when anyone suggests another activity.

-I honestly don’t care if anything besides oral ever happens, yet other girls can’t cum without “everything else.”
+I honestly don’t care if anything besides oral ever happens, yet other guys can’t cum without “everything else.”

-I’m amazing at giving pleasure, but why can’t I care enough about the other stuff to do what every other girl wants?
+I’m amazing at giving pleasure, but why can’t I care enough to do what every other guy wants?

 Don’t stress about wanting what you want.
 Humans are remarkably diverse in their sexual triggers.

 So I agree that you’re fixated on oral, but I disagree “everything else” is “what everyone else wants,” as if all earthlings leave you grappling with this alien issue because you are terminally unique.
 You’re not.
 Your friend and some other people like what they like, but your own sexual match(es) are out there – in droves.